MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

 ---
 # Authentication methods in Microsoft Entra ID - Microsoft Authenticator app

-The Microsoft Authenticator app provides an another level of security to your Microsoft Entra work or school account or your Microsoft account and is available for [Android](https://go.microsoft.com/fwlink/?linkid=866594) and [iOS](https://go.microsoft.com/fwlink/?linkid=866594).
-With the Microsoft Authenticator app, users can authenticate in a passwordless way during sign-in, or as an another verification option during self-service password reset (SSPR) or multifactor authentication events.
+The Microsoft Authenticator app provides another level of security to your Microsoft Entra work or school account or your Microsoft account and is available for [Android](https://go.microsoft.com/fwlink/?linkid=866594) and [iOS](https://go.microsoft.com/fwlink/?linkid=866594).
+With the Microsoft Authenticator app, users can authenticate in a passwordless way during sign-in, or another verification option during self-service password reset (SSPR) or multifactor authentication events.

 You can now apply passkeys for user authentication.
 Users can then receive a notification through their mobile app for approving or denying the Authenticator app to generate an OATH verification code.
 This code can then be entered in a sign-in interface.
 If you enable both a notification and verification code, users who register the Authenticator app can use either method to verify their identity using passkeys.